dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/index.rst

 - Re-provisioning of servers will be automatic.

-- PXE booting servers is supported via split ports on the swtich.
+- PXE booting servers is supported via split ports on the switch.

 **Cons**